UltraCombos/EasyEnv/README.md

 # EasyEnv
 EasyEnv is a Blender Add On which can generate 3D gaussain splatting environment based on a single image.
-Leverage the technique from ml-sharp from Apple and 3DGS Render from Kiri Engine.
+Leverage the technique from ml-sharp (from Apple) and 3DGS Render (from Kiri Engine).

 (put some sample result here)